Twenty states are overrepresented in the Electoral College by more than one vote, based on population. Texas is underrepresented by nine votes.

 In other words, according to the winner-take-all policy, a candidate may earn 49.9% of a state’s popular vote and earn 0% of the state’s electoral votes.
 This explains how a candidate may win the national popular vote but, by failing to earn 270 electoral votes, may still lose the presidential election in the Electoral College — a scenario which has occurred in five US presidential elections, including the most recent election in 2016.

 The total of 538 electoral votes is fixed, but how these votes are distributed between states can change as a result of the decennial Census.
 Every 10 years, the results of the Census determine how seats in the House of Representatives are apportioned, and states may gain or lose electoral votes accordingly.
-This November’s election will be the last of the decade before the reallocation of electoral votes.
+The next Census count is in 2030, which will determine the allocation for the 2032 presidential election.